+Figure e: SEM Image: Pt-Pd nanostructures on textile

 Sensor preparation.
-Plantinum was deposited in the form of urchin-like nanowire as described in previous research (Claussen et al., 2014).
-This Pt nanowires formation s significantly increase the electroactive surface area of the textile and in previous work has shown to substantially reduce the activation energy needed for hydrogen peroxide (H2O2) chemical reactions (Claussen et al., 2014).
+Platinum was deposited in the form of urchin-like nanowire as described in previous research (Claussen et al., 2014).
+This Pt nanowire formation is significantly increase the electroactive surface area of the textile and in previous work has shown to substantially reduce the activation energy needed for H2O2 chemical reactions (Claussen et al., 2014).
 In an experiment by Tominaka & Tetsuya, a certain electrodeposition of palladium was shown to form nanoporous dendrites, which then increases the surface area of the nanometal (2011).
 In this study, Pd was deposited in six different densities on top of the Pt through galvanostatic cycling in a Pd chloride solution (Claussen et al., 2009).
 The fabrication process was slightly modified to apply pulses of 2.6 mA/cm2 current rather than the original 2.0 mA/cm2.
 Then, the Pd density was determined by the number of pulse cycles that the sample sustained.
 Three samples were made for each Pd density of 50, 250, 500, 1000, 2500, and 5000 cycles for a total of 18 Pt-Pd textile strips.
-As seen in the SEM images (see Figure XXX), the Pd constructed a micro-drendrite or coral structure, much unlike the uniform cubes this method has previously formed.
+As seen in the SEM images (see Figure e), the Pd constructed a micro-drendrite or coral structure, much unlike the uniform cubes this method has previously formed.
 The difference may be the result of Pd particles progressively building off of the uneven Pt nano-urchin base rather than a smooth surface.
 This development seems to have further increased the sensor surface area.
 After the nanometal deposition, the textiles were cut into approximately 6 by 15 mm swatches to be evaluated within a three-electrode electrochemical cell for sensing tests.

 Sensor sensitivity test.
 This present study focuses on sensing H2O2 because, as a byproduct of glucose enzymatic reactions, one could indirectly produce a glucose sweat sensor (Taguchi et al., 2014).